• Key Differences

 The difference between research proposal and research report is discussed as under: A research proposal signifies a theoretical framework within which the research is carried out.
 In finer terms, a research proposal is a sketch for the collection, measurement and analysis of data.
 A research report implies a scientific write-up on the research ...

-4. Exploring the Difference Between Research Paper and Proposal
+4. The Key Difference Between Research Papers and Proposals

 As a rough guide, a formal research proposal at Masters-level often ranges between 2000-3000 words, while a PhD-level proposal can be far more detailed, ranging from 5000-8000 words.
 In some cases, a rough outline of the topic is all that's needed, while in other cases, universities expect a very detailed proposal that essentially forms the ...